 - Genomics Coordination Center, University Medical Center Groningen, University of Groningen, Groningen, the Netherlands

-- Medical Statistics Section, Department of Medical Statistics and Bioinformatics, Leiden University Medical Center, Leiden, The Netherlands
+- Medical Statistics, Department of Biomedical Data Sciences, Leiden University Medical Center, Leiden, The Netherlands